 The Master's Programme in the Humanities, specialising in Classical Archaeology and Ancient History, commences with the compulsory course Cosmopolitan Pasts (7.5 credits).
 It runs at 50% of a full-time study load and you will take the course together with students from the Master's Programme in the Humanities, specialising in Archaeology from both campuses (Uppsala and Visby).

-The other compulsory course, Writing Course (7.5 credits), runs throughout the first semester and provides support for the writing the Master's thesis.
+The other compulsory course, The Craft of Research (7.5 credits), runs throughout the first semester and provides support for the writing the Master's thesis.

 Apart from this, you have the opportunity to design your education according to your own interests.
 At the beginning of your first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
 At that time, you will decide how to plan your studies: which courses to take, when to write your Master's thesis, etc. The ISP is revised every semester, or, if needed, more often.